jelassiaymen94/resources/[polar]/Polar-ArmoredTrucks/readme.md

 -  Qb-Target

--  ps-inventory (Can be Changed Easily)
+-  inventory (Can be Changed Easily)

 -  Qb-Core